-We close our books and records on the last Sunday of the interim calendar quarter to align our financial closing with our business processes.
+We close our books and records on the last Sunday of the interim calendar quarter, which was on March 26, for the first quarter of 2023 and March 27, for the first quarter of 2022, to align our financial closing with our business processes.
 The consolidated financial statements and tables of financial information included herein are labeled based on that convention.
 This practice only affects interim periods as our fiscal year ends on December 31.

 The results of operations for the interim periods presented are not necessarily indicative of results to be expected for the full year or future periods.
 Unless otherwise noted, we present all per share amounts cited in these consolidated financial statements on a "per diluted share" basis.
-These consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2021 (2021 Form 10-K).
+These consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2022 (2022 Form 10-K).